I’m interested in going to church, but don’t know where to start

 Why do you talk about 3 churches?

 That’s because this group of 3 parishes, which lie next to each other, all share a priest.
-So our priest Alan, our associate priest Catherine, and our two readers Carol and Paul, who altogether make up our ministry team, give services in all 3 churches.
+So our priest, our two readers (Carol and Paul) and our Elder (Julia), who together make up our ministry team, give services in all 3 churches.
 And we’ve been really careful to organise our services so that there’s one every Sunday in all 3 churches.

 We also share other things – like this website.

 (By the way, a group of churches like this are often known as a ‘Benefice’.
 That’s a Church of England technical word, and we’ve only mentioned it because you might come across it and wonder what it means.)

 Are all the churches wheelchair / buggy friendly?

 Once inside, all our churches are wheelchair/pram/buggy friendly with toilet facilities.
 But Tuddenham church is at the top of a steep hill, and although there’s a footpath, there isn’t a road directly to the church door, which can be difficult if you’re a bit less mobile, or if you use a wheelchair.
 If that’s you, please get in touch with our Churchwardens for advice and help.